 the gospel of the kingdom to the known world, whose commitment to Christ

-unlikely has ever been rivaled.
+unlikely was ever matched.
 The resulting people from Paul’s ministry

-were worth all the trouble, all the effort and all the suffering he endured.
+were worth the trouble, the effort and the suffering he endured.

-In fact, he was happy to do it, but if nobody got saved, Paul would not have
+In fact, he was happy to do it, but if nobody got saved, he would not have

 been happy.
-Although he was the Church’s lead apostle and evangelist because
+Although Christ called him to be the Church’s lead apostle and evangelist, his

-personal motives were the people themselves who got saved through his efforts.
+personal motive was the people who got saved.

 Paul may have remained obedient to Christ even if no one got saved, but

-he would have no doubt wondered what he was doing if no fruit came of
+he would have no doubt wondered what God was doing if no fruit came of

 it.
-He may have figured that since he couldn’t see around the bend, perhaps
+He may have figured that since he could not see around the corner, perhaps

-after his demise the purpose of his ministry would finally materialize, and so
+after his demise the purpose of his ministry would finally be realized; this

 (244d) Kingdom of God